gregdan3/gregdan3.dev/src/content/about/about-me.md

 - Close sidebar if user clicks entirely off it
 - Sync `ul` preview spacing compared to in-post spacing
+- Align header and footer with content boundaries

 ### Ideas